Arden Surname Meaning, History & Origin

 Warwickshire’s Forest of Arden (from the old Celtic word ard meaning “high”) is the origin of the Arden surname and family in the same county.
-This Arden family is one of only two families in England that can trace their lineage in the male line back to pre-Norman Anglo-Saxon times, the other being the Berkeley family in Gloucestershire.
+The Arden family is one of only two families in England that can trace their lineage in the male line back to pre-Norman Anglo-Saxon times, the other being the Berkeley family in Gloucestershire.

-Select Arden Resources on The Internet
+Arden Surname Resources on The Internet

 - The Arden Family

 England.
 Aelfwine was Sheriff of Warwickshire in the year 1050, just before the time of the Norman Conquest.
 He was succeeded by his son, Thorkell of Arden, and his son and heir, Siward de Arden, was the forebear of the Arden family of Warwickshire.